Wine, Dine and Electric Bike in Burgundy

 Get ready for a taste of France!
 Fine wines, delicious food, and a slow, immersive ride on an electric bike!

-The experience of premium cycling during the day, superb evening cuisine, and the savor of fine wine is blended perfectly and topped off with overnight stays in upscale accommodations, completing your "savoir vivre" experience.
+The experience of premium cycling during the day, superb evening cuisine, and the savor of fine wine is blended perfectly and topped off with overnight stays in upscale accommodations, completing your 'savoir vivre' experience.

 Highlights